-The Honorable Chairperson and Members of the Health Care District Board Health Care District of Palm Beach County, Florida
+Honorable Chairperson and Members of the Board of Commissioners Health Care District of Palm Beach County, Florida West Palm Beach, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the Health Care District of Palm Beach County, Florida (the District), as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated June 18, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Health Care District of Palm Beach County, Florida (the District), as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 9, 2022.
+Our report included an emphasis of matter paragraph for the adoption of Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
+The adoption of this statement resulted in the restatement of the financial statements as of October 1, 2020.